LibraryOfCongress/concordia/docs/how-we-work.md

 Acceptance of work happens through the sprint as work is completed.
 The procedure is as follows:
 - Development team completes work - See "for for delivering a user story to the product team" in Definition of Done above
-- Development team creates pull request to staging - See Pull Request Process
+- Development team creates pull request to Artemis `master` - See Pull Request Process
 - The product team has verified the functionality against acceptance criteria in a deployed instance for a feature level pull request
 - Code review takes place - See Code Review Process
-- Pull request merged to staging DHSS code reviewer
+- Pull request merged to Artemis `master`
 - User testing happens - See "for product team to accept the user story and ship it" in Definition of Done above, and Testing Strategy
-- Product team creates pull request to master
+- Product team creates pull request to LOC `master` after each sprint
 - Library's technical lead merges pull request to master

 ## Processes